 20 March 2012 Intel media processor targets next gen set top boxes Intel has announced details of a new media processor aimed at the next generation of set top boxes and media gateways.
 According to the electronics giant, the Intel Atom CE5300 media processor combines performance, graphics, power management and user interface improvements to enable service providers to deploy comprehensive and immersive connected experiences.
 One such example is the new Amino Freedom Live media gateway, which is designed to seamlessly deliver content to tvs, smartphones and tablets around the home.
 Codenamed Berryville, the processor is Intel's 4th generation SoC.
 It's also Intel's first 32nm part for this market segment to feature a dual Intel Atom core with support for hyperthreading and virtualisation, an advanced 3D/2D graphics engine, integrated power management and an H.264 B picture hardware encoder.
-Author Chris Shaw Comment on this article Websites http://www.intel.co.uk Companies Intel Corporation This material is protected by Findlay Media copyright See Terms and Conditions.
+Author Chris Shaw Comment on this article Websites http://www.intel.co.uk Companies Intel Corporation This material is protected by MA Business copyright See Terms and Conditions.
 One-off usage is permitted but bulk copying is not.
 For multiple copies contact the sales team.
 Enjoy this story?
 People who read this article also read...
-NIDays 2013 NIDays is a technical conference designed specifically for ...
+Alternative back-up power With outdoor events like concerts, events and festivals now ...
+Read Article NIDays 2013 NIDays is a technical conference designed specifically for ...
 Read Article Southern Manufacturing This year, Southern Manufacturing and Electronics is set to be ...
 Read Article Microcontrollers deliver ...
 Microchip has launched what it describes as the 'world's lowest ...
 Read Article What you think about this article: Add your comments Name Email Comments Your comments/feedback may be edited prior to publishing.
 Not all entries will be published.
 Please view our Terms and Conditions before leaving a comment.